flagship-io/flagship-nginx-module/README.md

 power management:
 ```

+The tests were executed using apache benchmark tool with this command:

 ```
 ab -n 1000000 -c 500 http://localhost/with_module
 ```

+Here's the test's result:

 ```
 This is ApacheBench, Version 2.3 <$Revision: 1879490 $>